n1rolf4/CypressAppTests/README.md

 Go to the local test website folder (the cypress realworld app folder) and run yarn dev.
 Since the project includes API tests, wait for the backend (http://localhost:3001) to start.

 b.
 Start the Selenium server
-The Selenium standalone server file has been included in the project so you don't need to be downloaded again.
+The Selenium standalone server file has been included in the project so you don't need to download again.
 Within the terminal, go to the root folder that was downloaded from my git repository and find the selenium .jar file within the Selenium_server folder.
 ```
 cd Selenium_server